malnou-org/malnou/malnou_sms/README.md

 ## Usage
 When you start the server, a listener process runs in the background and listens to any new messages (Complaints).
 If a new complaint is received, The complaint is translated from its regional language and this translated message is used to obtain valuable insights regarding the type of complaint, keyphrases in the complaint and the overall sentiment of the complaint using IBM Watson's Natural Language Understanding API.

+If everything was set up correctly this is how your database will look like when you send a message

 You can communicate with the server by doing these API calls